• Skip to primary navigation

 Costa Rica Sloths

-I bet seeing a sloth is on your bucketlist for Costa Rica am I right?
-Sloths are the most popular animal in Costa Rica.
-Everyone wants to see a sloth when they visit Costa Rica!
-However, they are hard to see because they camouflage extremely well and are not found in all parts of the country.
+Everyone wants to see a sloth in Costa Rica.!
+However, they can be hard to see because they camouflage extremely well and are not found in all parts of the country.

 There are two species of sloths in Costa Rica: the two and three fingered sloth.